mhajij/Algebraically_Informed_Deep_Nets/README.md

 ## Using AIDN to obtain group reps
 We illusrate AIDN on computing a braid group rep of dimension 2.

-To train a braid group representation using AIDN, we start by creating two generator neural networks ```math f,g :R^2 -> R^2 ```.
-To train $f,g$ we create an auxiliary neural network for the relations of the braid group.
-These relations are constrains that the networks $f$ and $g$ must satisfy.
+To train a braid group representation using AIDN, we start by creating two generator neural networks ```f,g :R^2 -> R^2 ```.
+To train f,g we create an auxiliary neural network for the relations of the braid group.
+These relations are constrains that the networks f and g must satisfy.
 We impose these constrains by setting them to a cost function which is then minimized using SGD.

 ```ruby
 main.py -m training -st braid_group -dim 2